Energinet-DataHub/geh-core/source/App/documents/registrations/health-checks.md

 In DataHub, any application implemented as an Azure Function App or an ASP.NET Core Web API should implement health checks.

-Each application should expose two health checks endpoints:
+Each application should expose three health checks endpoints:

 - **liveness**: for determining if the application is live (like a _ping_).
 - **readiness**: for determining if the application is ready to serve requests.
+- **status**: for determining the runtime status of the application; e.g. if there is any indications that it might be degraded or at least require attention.

 The **readiness** check should validate that the application can reach critical dependencies, e.g. a SQL Server database or a Service Bus queue.
+Checks that should stop deployment from happening.

 The **liveness** check should be used when validating critical application dependencies.
 E.g if App-A depends on App-B, then App-A should check its dependency with App-B by calling the _liveness_ endpoint of App-B. It is imperative that applications does not call each others _readiness_ check as this could cause an endless loop.
 See also [Calling liveness of other service](#calling-liveness-of-other-service).

+The **status** check should notify if the application detects anomalies or degraded performance.
+Checks that should not stop further deployment from happening.

 ### Health Checks UI compatible response